MarcStan/expiration-scanner/Readme.md

 The function MSI must be granted `Application.Read.All` permission on the graph API to read all existing applications.
 Alternatively you can setup a regular application and grant it permission.

+If your company does not allow read all permission for application an alternative permission is `Application.ReadWrite.OwnedBy`.
+This permission requires you to add the service principal (function MSI) as an owner on every app registration/service principal it should read (unfortunately there is currently no `Application.Read.OwnedBy` permission, but rest assured that the function only performs readonly tasks).

 TODO: MSI-> graph api setup script

 ### App configuration (environment variables):